-That the applicant is qualified to undertake the research proposed.
+That the applicant is qualified to undertake the research proposed and that, in the case of PT applicants, the project is viable in terms of other professional obligations.
 It is particularly important to outline research skills and expertise if the applicant has not completed a taught MA, MLitt or MPhil in a related field.
 Evidence of managing and completing substantial projects may be particularly important.